tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## JaCoCo

 Plugin to upload JaCoCo report results.
 This plugin version also now supports grouped reports.
-Available Steps

 ---